mind-inria/hidimstat/docs/src/concepts/statistical_guarantees.rst

 Depending on the statistical nature of the data, one can perform different types of statistical tests to obtain the p-value, such as a t-test or a Wilcoxon test.

-Note: quite often, the tests will be carried out on importance values produces by a cross-validation procedure, which are *not* independent.
+Note: quite often, the tests will be carried out on importance values produced by a cross-validation procedure, which are *not* independent.
 This makes the standard two-sample tests potentially invalid.
 The so-called Nadeau-Bengio correction :footcite:p:`nadeau2003inference` can be used to adjust for this dependency.